Tran Thi Thuy Trang

 The award of the BSc (Hons) degree requires successful completion of all 12 units.

-A student who does not qualify for honours may be awarded a Diploma of Higher Education as an exit award.
+A student who does not qualify for honours may be awarded a Diploma of Higher Education in Computing Studies as an exit award.

 Graduates may choose to participate in the presentation ceremony on SIM campus in April or the University of London (UK) in March.